-It’s rare to see Hyatt offer any sort of promotions on buying gift cards, so there’s a noteworthy promotion that’s now live.
-I wrote about how this would be happening a few days ago, but this is a reminder now that the promotion is up.
+It’s rare to see Hyatt offer any sort of promotions on buying gift cards, so there’s a noteworthy promotion that’s now live for the second time this year.

 Buy Hyatt Gift Cards For 10% Off

 Several weeks ago Hyatt announced that they’d offer 10% off purchased gift cards over two periods:

 So that second promotion period is now live.

 To take advantage of this promotion you have to use promotion code WINTER19 when you purchase gift cards (and you’ll want to make sure that you actually see the discount reflected at check-out).

 Now that the promotion is available I tested this out, and it does, in fact, seem to work.

 If you’re considering taking advantage of this promotion, there are some important terms to be aware of: